Christopher Repka

 Christopher Repka (born 6 October 1998) is a Slovak chess grandmaster.
 He is a two-time Slovak Chess Champion.
+His father comes from Lebanon and his mother from Nová Ľubovňa.

 Chess career

 Born on 6 October 1998, Repka earned his international master (IM) title in 2016 and his grandmaster (GM) title in 2018, becoming the youngest GM in Slovak history.
 He won the Slovak Chess Championship in 2017.
 He is the No. 2 ranked Slovak player as of May 2018.
 He won the Slovak Championship again in 2018.

 Personal life

-Repka is the son of the Slovak IM Eva Repková and Lebanese IM Fadi Eid.
+Christopher Repka is the son of the Slovak IM Eva Repková and Lebanese IM Fadi Eid.